oracle-livelabs/apex/online-book-store-app/14-ai-vision/14-ai-vision.md

 9. In the Property editor, enter/select the following:

-    - Under Identification > Name: **Call OCI Vision Automation**
+    - Identification > Name: **Call OCI Vision Automation**

-    - Under Source > PL/SQL Code: Copy and Paste the below code:
+    - Source > PL/SQL Code: Copy and Paste the below code:

         ```
         <copy>